-Do you have an electric vehicle or are you thinking of getting one?
-If so, that’s great news – for you, your bank balance and the planet.
+Have you got an EV or are you thinking of getting one?
+That’s great news – for you, your bank balance, and the planet.

-BASE CHARGING – this is the EV owner’s main type of charging and is done when the car is parked at a particular location for an extended period of time – usually at home or at work.
+BASE CHARGING – the main type of charging, carried out when cars are parked for a reasonable amount of time (usually at home or work).
 There are five main ways to do this:

-- Home charging: this is when the EV driver is able to install a charge point at their home – it’s the most common form of charging.
-Get home, plug in, go inside and forget it.
-Currently 80% of charging is carried out at home.
+- Home charging: when the driver has a charger.
+Get home, plug-in, go inside, forget it.
+Currently more than 80% of charging is carried out this way.

-- Community charging: this is where Co Charger comes in!
-It connects motorists living in flats and terraces who can’t charge at home (‘Chargees’) with neighbours who have a charger on their drive (‘Hosts’).
-The Co Charger app handles the ‘matchmaking’, bookings and payments enabling motorists to have the closest possible experience to home charging.
+- Community charging: where Co Charger comes in!
+It connects motorists who can’t charge at home (‘Chargees’) with neighbours who have a charger (‘Hosts’).
+The app handles all the ”matchmaking’, bookings and payments, meaning everyone can have a home or “near home” charging experience.

-- Workplace charging: If you work somewhere that has charge points available for staff to use then this can be your main source of charging.
+- Workplace charging: If you work somewhere with charge points this can be your main source of charging.

-- Kerbside charging: There are many different types of public chargers being built next to roads in residential areas.
-Some are free-standing, some are built into lamp posts, and some even pop up out of the pavement.
+- Kerbside charging: Lots of public chargers are being introduced near roads in residential areas.
+Some are free-standing, some built into lamp posts.
+Some even pop up out of the pavement.

 - Mobile charging: Some companies have mobile vans that can come and charge your car when it’s parked outside your home.

-DESTINATION CHARGING – Maybe you’re off to the supermarket or the swimming pool – or perhaps the cinema or gym.
-Increasingly, these locations are installing EV chargers, enabling you to ‘top up’ when you’re out and about.
-On longer trips, plugging in while at your destination can save the bother of stopping to charge on the way home.
+DESTINATION CHARGING – If you’re off to the supermarket or the gym, there may be chargers in the car park, letting you ‘top up’ while you’re out.
+On longer trips, plugging in while you’re at your destination can save you stopping to charge on the way home.